Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Global Convergence and Complexities Bounds

-\end{lemma} Lemma \ref{lm:switch_transformation_projection} says that one could switch the order of the projection operator and the transformation operator when both $\mathcal{X}$ and $\mathcal{U}$ are box constraints and $g$ is a component-wise non-decreasing function.
-In the proof of RSG, Lemma \ref{lm:switch_transformation_projection} plays a key role for us to establish an upper bound of the gradient mapping of $G$ using the gradient mapping of $F$ (see \eqref{eq:gradient_mapping_FG}).
-In the proof of MSG, Lemma \ref{lm:switch_transformation_projection} enables us to conduct the analysis in a way that is almost identical to the unconstrained case.
+\begin{lemma} Suppose that $\mathcal{X}$ is a box constraint and Assumption \ref{assumption:reformulation}(a)(b) holds.
+For any $x\in\mathcal{X}$, we have $g\Big(\Pi_\mathcal{X}(x)\Big) = \Pi_\mathcal{U}\Big(g(x)\Big).$ \end{lemma} Lemma \ref{lm:switch_transformation_projection} says that one could exchange the projection operator and the transformation operator when both $\mathcal{X}$ and $\mathcal{U}$ are box constraints and $g$ is a component-wise non-decreasing function.
+In the proof of RSG, Lemma \ref{lm:switch_transformation_projection} plays a key role in establishing an upper bound of the gradient mapping of $G$ using the gradient mapping of $F$ (see \eqref{eq:gradient_mapping_FG}).
+In the proof of MSG, Lemma \ref{lm:switch_transformation_projection} enables us to conduct the analysis in a way similar to the unconstrained case.
 The following theorem establishes the global convergence of RSG.
-The proof is in Online Appendix \ref{sec:proof_of_RSG}. \begin{theorem} Suppose that Assumptions \ref{assumption:reformulation} and \ref{assumption:general} hold and that $\nabla F$ is $S_F$-Lipschitz continuous.
+The proof is in Appendix \ref{sec:proof_of_RSG}. \begin{theorem} Suppose that Assumptions \ref{assumption:reformulation}, \ref{assumption:general} and \ref{assumption:general_2}(a)(b) hold and that $\nabla F$ is $S_F$-Lipschitz continuous.
 For RSG with stepsizes $\gamma_t = \gamma =T^{-1/2}$ and a regularization parameter $\lambda \geq 0$, there exists a constant $M>0$ such that the expected error of RSG is upper bounded by